OATS (Oat Bran) Overview Information

 Chlorophyll can cause skin to become extra-sensitive to the sun.
 Wear sunblock outside, especially if you are light-skinned.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of chlorophyll during pregnancy and breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking chlorophyll if you are pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 Moderate Interaction Be cautious with this combination